 - Difficulties due to India’s diversity

-The implementation of Uniform Civil Code can be considered as the need of the hour.
+The implementation of the Uniform Civil Code can be considered as the need of the hour.
 Even after years of achieving independence, citizens are not enjoying real freedom yet.
-Unified personal law cannot be viewed with religious emotion but it as the need for the country.
+The unified personal law cannot be viewed with religious emotion but it as the need for the country.